fal4782/fal4782/README.md

 # Falguni
 - 👋 Hi, I’m @fal4782
-- 🌱 I’m currently learning Springboot
+- 🌱 I’m currently learning NextJS and Web3
 - 💞️ I’m looking to collaborate on any full-stack projects
 - 📫 How to reach me email: falguni4782@gmail.com
    <!-- - 👀 I’m interested in remote work/freelance projects -->